Table of Contents

 2. Important – information that is published

-- the title shown on the item of information;
+- the title shown on the item of information

-- the name of the author, or each of the authors, of the information;
+- the name of the author, or each of the authors, of the information

-- the date shown on the item of information (if any);
+- the date shown on the item of information (if any)

-- if no date is shown on the item of information—the date when the preparation of the information was completed;
+- if no date is shown on the item of information – the date when the preparation of the information was completed

-- if the information was published:
+- if the information was published the:

-- the date when it was published; and
+- date when it was published

-- a unique identifier for the item of information that indicates the location of the item in the application;
+- a unique identifier for the item of information that indicates the location of the item in the application

 - the name and address of the authorising party for the information.

-If the APVMA decides to approve or vary an active constituent, to register or vary a chemical product, or to approve or vary a label for a chemical product it must also publish, amongst other things, an information list showing the information relied on by the APVMA to make its decision as part of what is known of as a decision summary notice.
+If the APVMA decides to approve or vary an active constituent, to register or vary a chemical product, or to approve or vary a label for a chemical product it must also publish, amongst other things, an information list showing the information relied on by the APVMA to make its decision as part of a decision summary notice.
 This may include a list of all or some of the information submitted with the application (and published in the application summary) in addition to any other information relied on by the APVMA to make its decision.
 This requirement exists for all applications granted by the APVMA including for chemical products that are the same as a registered chemical product (repacks).

-The information list is also integral to the APVMA’s administration of the limits on use of information (data protection) provisions of the Agvet Code.
-Where an approval or registration is dependent on information that is subject to a limitation period, a list of that information is published with the PubCRIS record for the product.
+The information list is also integral to the APVMA’s administration of the limits on use of information provisions of the Agvet Code.
+Where an approval or registration was dependent on information that is subject to a limitation period, a list of that information is published with the PubCRIS record for the product.
 This identifies the approval or registration as having ‘protected’ information and allows other parties to identify the authorising parties for the information from whom consent would be required should the use of that information be sought.

 3. What constitutes information for the purposes of the information list?

 Any document (information) submitted with the application constitutes information for the purposes of the information list.
-This includes supporting information such as consent for use letters, manufacturer’s declarations, MSDS, certificates of analysis, GMP certificates and other such documentation in addition to the scientific studies or data that may be submitted to specifically address the safety, trade and efficacy criteria.
+This includes supporting information such as consent for use letters, MSDS, certificates of analysis, GMP certificates and other such documentation in addition to the scientific studies or data that may be submitted to specifically address the safety, trade and efficacy criteria.